zarr-conventions/zarr-conventions-spec/README.md

 - Conventions should be self describing in terms of the specific metadata fields they contain.
 - The conventions framework must support composability, allowing one Convention to extend or reference properties from another Convention.
 - Convention properties must be accessible at a predictable location in the metadata structure.
+- Minimal changes should be necessary for existing conventions to adopt this framework moving forward.

 Non-requirements
 - This specification addresses only _new data_; conventions do not retroactively apply to existing data written before the creation of the Conventions framework.